kamyarkhodayari/home-assistant/docs/software/os-installation.md

    ![OS customization - General tab](../assets/software-configuration-image3.png)

-   Feel free to adjust the general settings here.
-I usually set the username and password at this point.
-Once you're done, head over to the "SERVICES" tab.
+   In the "GENERAL" tab, enable "Configure Wireless LAN" and enter the correct SSID and password to connect your Raspberry Pi to your WiFi network.
+Make sure to leave the "Set username and password" option disabled so that you can go through the setup wizard during the first boot.
+After that, navigate to the "SERVICES" tab.

    ![OS customization - Services tab](../assets/software-configuration-image4.png)